laparca/adventofcode2022/README.md

 Elfs like to play Rock, Paper and Scissors.
 In this case I do a simpler case and I didn't try to do any esoteric.

+## Day 3

+## Day 4

+This day is time to work with range of numbers and check overlaping conditions.